architjain11/Web-Tech-Project/README.md

-TITLE- Web Technology Project for 3rd Semester
-PROJECT DESCRIPTION- A website focused on joining e-sports tournaments and compete together in popular games.
+TITLE- Web Technology Project for 3rd Semester; TITANS.INC, a website focused on joining e-sports tournaments and compete together in popular games.